 Quick Estimate gives you a fast, spend-based snapshot of your carbon emissions using your financial transactions.

-It’s a great place to start, but it’s not the end.
+It can be a great place to start, but it’s not the full picture.

 How to Use Quick Estimate